 Do this with the small canvases too and let everything dry.

 Then BF had yet another brilliant idea to make the canvases really pop and look more like comic book strips – so he taped off the edges . . .

 and painted black around them.
 Awesome, huh?
 Then let dry.

-Once it’s dry, you can glue everything together with craft glue.
+Once your wall decor is dry, you can glue everything together with craft glue.
 Glue the letters down and glue the smaller canvases to the large one.
 Because sure to use enough craft glue on the smaller canvases.
 Your comic wall art is complete.

-If you like this project, I hope you’ll check out some of these other comic book ideas:
+If you like this wall decor project, I hope you’ll check out some of these other comic book ideas: